dmd/rapidtide-cloud/README.md

 ## Run an ARRAY job

-In your output bucket, create a directory called `config`, and inside it a file called `participants.txt`.
-Each line of that file should be a HCP participant number.
+In your output bucket, create a directory called `config`, and inside it a file called `participants.txt`.[^1]  Each line of that file should be a HCP participant number.

 Run: